11 Highest-Quality Tennis Strings

 Durability

-Luxilon ALU Power doesn’t disappoint in the durability department, one of the polyester category’s trademark features.
+Luxilon ALU Power doesn’t disappoint in the durability department, which is one of the polyester category’s trademark features.

 Not only is it relatively hard to break, but it also does an excellent job maintaining tension, which helps extend the strings’ overall life.